What is Cortisol Hormone

+What is Cortisol.
 Cortisol is a stress hormone produced in the body.
 It follows a daily pattern, peaking in the morning and gradually decreasing throughout the day.
-By the time we go to sleep, cortisol has decreased to a very low level.
+By the time we go to sleep, this hormone has decreased to a very low level.
 However, upon awakening, the levels of cortisol increase by 50 to 60 percent.
 This is called the cortisol awakening response and helps us feel alert and awake.

 If you are concerned about your cortisol levels, you should talk to your doctor.
 High levels of this hormone may be a symptom of an underlying medical condition.
 Your doctor can prescribe medication that will help your adrenal glands regulate their levels.
-If you are experiencing weight gain as a result of cortisol, it is time to address the problem.
+If you are experiencing weight gain as a result of this hormone , it is time to address the problem.

 Cortisol levels have been linked to many illnesses in recent years, and they can lead to a variety of health problems.
 If they are out of balance, your body will become weak and more susceptible to illnesses.
 It may even lead to fatigue, nausea, and skin changes.
 Cortisol is a stress hormone that affects many systems of the body.